 Oilfield Data Mining

-This 2-day course examines the successful application of Artificial Intelligence and Data Mining (AI&DM) in the E&P industry in the past several years.
+This course examines the successful application of Artificial Intelligence and Data Mining (AI&DM) in the E&P industry in the past several years.
 It will start with the fundamentals of AI&DM, covering artificial neural networks, evolutionary computing, and fuzzy logic.
 The course is devoted to field application of this technology with focus on production optimization and recovery enhancement.

 - Provide engineers and geoscientists with an alternative (new and innovative) set of tools and techniques to solve E&P related problems

 - Identify remaining reserves and sweet spots in reservoirs as a function of time and different field development strategies